-- The Egyptian government in collaboration with the Egyptian Exchange (Egypt's stock exchange) is in the early stages of developing a carbon credit exchange42. - The Johannesburg stock exchange piloted a trading system to 120 leaders in business, government, and civil society at a launch event in partnership with Promethium Carbon and the High Commission Prosperity Team in January 201943.
+The Johannesburg stock exchange piloted a trading system to 120 leaders in business, government, and civil society at a launch event in partnership with Promethium Carbon and the High Commission Prosperity Team in January 2019.

 Other private initiatives such as Xange and Verst Carbon have also been developing exchange platforms or marketplaces on the continent.